pointOfive/Home/Analysis/README.md

 *P-values* are a measure of evidence against a null hypothesis defind as

-*"the probability of seeing something as or more extreme than what you saw if the null hypothesis were true"*
+*"the probability of seeing something as or more extreme than what you saw if the null hypothesis were true."*

 Operationally, p-values can be compared against the significance level of the test to determine the rejection status of the null hypothesis, but further interpretation of p-values requires caution:

 1. p-values do not characterize "the probability the null hypothesis is true"

    The mistake here is that in a technical sense this statement is nonsensical.
 The truthfulness of a null hypothesis is not a random variable with a probability distribution as the above sentiment implies; therefore, the association of the p-value as a meaningful quantification of the desired sentiment is necessarily aggregious.
 This pitfall clarifies that when interpreting p-values